Grand Finale (RuPaul's Drag Race season 10): Episode

+The episode sees Aquaria (pictured) named the season's winner.

 All of the contestants return for the live grand finale.
 Monét X Change is announced as the season's Miss Congeniality.
 RuPaul then announces that the final four contestants will take part in a lip-sync tournament for the win.

 The first lip-sync contest is between Asia O'Hara and Kameron Michaels, who perform to "Nasty" (1986) by Janet Jackson.
 Kameron Michaels wins the lip-sync and Asia O'Hara is eliminated from the competition.
 The second lip-sync contest is between Aquaria and Eureka, who perform to "If" (1993) by Janet Jackson.
 Both are declared winners of the lip-sync and move on to the final round.

 The final lip-sync contest is between Aquaria, Eureka and Kameron Michaels, who perform to "Bang Bang" (2014) by Ariana Grande, Jessie J, and Nicki Minaj.
 Aquaria is declared the winner, making Eureka and Kameron Michaels the runners-up.